New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 UMass Stats and Trends

-- So far this year, the Minutemen have been installed as underdogs by a 6.5-point margin or more eight times and are 3-5 ATS in those contests.
+- So far this year, the Minutemen have been installed as underdogs by a 6.5-point margin or more eight times and are 3-5 ATS in those matchups.

-- UMass' games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- UMass' games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.